Languages of study

 The Language Centre of the University of Fribourg offers courses in French, German, English and Italian to students from all Faculties.
 In some cases, the ECTS credits obtained can be validated within your degree programme.
 In addition, legal German and French courses as well as the «bilingue plus» training are offered to students in the Faculty of Law.

-The Language Centre also runs intensive German and French courses before the beginning of the semester (with course fees).
+The Language Centre also runs intensive German, French and English courses before the beginning of the semester (with course fees).

 The Self-Access Centre for Language Learning provides students of the University of Fribourg with independent or class-related methods and materials for self-directed language learning.
 Furthermore, the UNITandem platform offers the opportunity to learn languages in pairs.

 Tests & Certificates

-The Language Centre is also an examination centre for the Goethe-Zertifikat and the Test de connaissance du français (TCF).
+The Language Centre is also an examination centre for the Goethe-Zertifikat, the Test de connaissance du français (TCF) and the Cambridge Exams.